About free fishing days

 - All other fishing regulations apply

-The Coastal Resources Division will offer free fishing clinics to families throughout the months of June and August 2020.
-Click here to learn more.
+The Coastal Resources Division will offer free fishing clinics to families throughout throughout the year.
+Contact email@example.com or 912-264-7218 to find out when registration of the next clinic opens.

 Learn more about fishing